turingschool/gear-up/README.md

 - Students in discussion groups will share what they learned from their discussion group
 - *FE/BE cohorts will be combined to have two facilitators in each session*

+## Culture Survey

+Each Module should complete a Culture Survey at least ONCE during a Module.
+   - Recommended between weeks 1-3
+   - Please see Culture Survey.md for further directions
+   - Instructors can choose how to implement the survey and feedback discussion